-The monsoon is a singular word that describes all the storms that form during the summer.
+The monsoon is a singular word that describes all the storms that form during the summer here in southern Arizona.

-As a general rule a monsoon dew point of 54° or higher means the deep tropical moisture has moved into the area and there is a good chance of heavy rain if the atmosphere is favorable for storm development.
+As a general rule a monsoon dew point of 54 degrees or higher in Tucson means the deep tropical moisture has moved into the area and there is a good chance of heavy rain if the atmosphere is favorable for storm development.

 The higher the dew point, the better chances of seeing strong storms.